-- I. Government of Rajasthan is committed to adding value and ensuring efficiency in public services delivery to its residents, and to continuously create and upgrade quality public infrastructure across the State.
+- Government of Rajasthan is committed to adding value and ensuring efficiency in public services delivery to its residents, and to continuously create and upgrade quality public infrastructure across the State.
 To this end, the Government has been harnessing private sector efficiency, initiative and finance through Public Private Partnerships (PPPs) in a meaningful, responsible and impactful manner for over a decade. - II.
-Rajasthan has been a leader in embedding transparency, efficiency and accountability in public policy and programmes in India; and it was one of the first states to enact a Right to Information Act in 2000, as well as enacting modern public procurement legislation in the form of the Rajasthan Transparency in Public Procurement Act in 2012.
-The State Government stands firm in its commitment to continue to incorporate these important principles in all areas of public policy and in its functioning. - III.
-The State has witnessed considerable growth in PPPs over the years, with particularly successful PPP implementation in the road and energy sectors arising out of a number of policy and institutional initiatives taken by the State Government with the active support of the Government of India and its various agencies. - IV.
-Rajasthan had drafted a State PPP Policy as early as in 2008; supported subsequently by a number of guidelines for implementation of PPPs in the State.
-With the need for expanding the range and quality of public services to its residents, as well as in order to provide for quality public infrastructure both through greenfield and brownfield projects, the time is now right for outlining a clear, consistent, reliable, efficient, transparent and accountable policy framework, setting out certain fundamental principles and institutional mechanisms for implementing PPP projects in the State. - V. The State Government has accordingly entrusted the task of drafting an upgraded and modern State PPP Policy to its lead training institute-the Harish Chandra Mathur Rajasthan State Institute of Public Administration (HCM RIPA)-with a clear mandate to focus on procurement-related aspects so that the PPP processes are transparent, accountable and efficient during the entire life cycle of PPP projects. - VI.
-In the preparation of this draft, HCM RIPA has drawn inspiration from various PPP experiences in the State so far and from international and domestic best practices; as well as useful discussions with senior executive leadership in the Government of India, including guidance from Shri Amitabh Kant, Chief Executive Officer, NITI Aayog and Dr. Krishnamurthy Subramanian, Chief Economic Advisor to the Government of India; as well as other senior officials from the NITI Aayog and the Department of Economic Affairs.
-For framing of this draft, HCM RIPA has also conducted a number of stakeholder consultations for almost four weeks with senior government officials in the State Government and with industry participants; prior to the present opportunity for public comments that are all being relied upon to infuse important elements of transparency and accountability in the final draft to be submitted to the Planning Department in the State Government shortly.
+Rajasthan has been a leader in embedding transparency and accountability in public policy and programmes in India: it was one of the first states to enact a Right to Information Act in 2000, and also the first to enact modern public procurement legislation in the form of the Rajasthan Transparency in Public Procurement Act in 2012.
+The State Government stands firm in its commitment to continue to incorporate these important principles in all areas of public policy and in its functioning.
+The State has witnessed considerable growth in PPPs over the years, with particularly successful implementation in the road and energy sectors arising out of a number of policy and institutional initiatives taken by the State Government with the active support of the Government of India and its various agencies. - III.
+Government of Rajasthan was the first state government as early as in 1998 to promote PDCOR Ltd. as a dedicated company in partnership with the private sector to assist various government departments and statutory authorities to develop bankable infrastructure projects in the PPP mode.
+In addition, it was the first to establish a "Project Development Fund" for preparing high-quality detailed project reports and other legal documents, as well as assisting the Government during the PPP transaction process.
+Rajasthan was also the first to introduce "viability gap funding" in some form in PPP projects to improve their commercial viability; as well as establishing an empowered "Board of Infrastructure Development and Investment" (BIDI) to approve all PPP projects in the State.
+Almost all these pioneering initiatives have subsequently been emulated by the Central Government and various state governments in various forms from time to time. - IV.
+Rajasthan had drafted a State PPP Policy in 2008; supported subsequently by a number of guidelines for implementation of PPPs in the State.
+With the need for expanding the range and quality of public services to its residents, as well as in order to provide for quality public infrastructure through both greenfield and brownfield projects, the time is now right for outlining a clear, consistent, reliable, efficient, transparent and accountable policy framework, setting out certain fundamental principles and institutional mechanisms for implementing PPP projects in the State.
+The State Government had accordingly entrusted the task of drafting an upgraded and modern State PPP Policy to its lead training institute- the Harish Chandra Mathur Rajasthan State Institute of Public Administration (HCM RIPA)- with a clear mandate to focus on procurement-related aspects, so that the PPP projects. - V. In the preparation of this Policy, HCM RIPA has drawn inspiration from various PPP experiences in the State so far and from international and domestic best practices; as well as high-level macro-perspectives shared by senior executive leadership in the Government of India, namely, Shri Amitabh Kant, Chief Executive Officer, NITI Aayog and Dr. Krishnamurthy Subramanian, Chief Economic Advisor to the Government of India. - VI.
+HCM RIPA is thankful to Dr. Arvind Mayaram, Economic Advisor to Chief Minister Rajasthan and Vice Chairperson of the Chief Minister's Economic Transformation Advisory Council; Shri D. B. Gupta, Economic Advisor to Chief Minister Rajasthan and Advisor-Member of the Chief